Free legal advice providers

 See the Women's Legal Centre website for more information and contact details.

-You can check the Free Legal Directory on the Legal Aid ACT website for legal assistance providers.
+You can check the Free Law Directory on the Legal Aid ACT website for more details of free legal assistance providers.

 ACT Civil and Administrative TribunalA tribunal established under the ACT Civil and Administrative Tribunal Act 2008.
 It may also be referred to as ACAT or Tribunal.